 Orthodox Liturgical Vestments

-Below is a map to help you navigate this guide.
+Below is a table of contents to help you navigate this guide.
 Note that certain vestments may be worn by all three orders, some may be worn by priests and bishops only, and others may be exclusive to bishops.
 We have marked each vestment with the letters D, P, or B, according to which clergy member wears them.
 (This guide only covers vestments for Eastern Rite Orthodox churches.)

 - Inner Cassock (Anderi)